17 Reasons to Write Something NOW

 However, if you’ve ever wanted to be a writer, now is the time to start.
-If you don’t believe me, here are seventeen reasons to write right now.
+If you don’t believe me, here are seventeen reasons to write something right now.

 1. Your writing doesn’t have to be perfect (yet).

-Stop being such a perfectionist and write.
+Stop being such a perfectionist and write something.
 Write gibberish.
 Write terrible rhymes.
 Write whatever you’re thinking.
 Write about what’s around you.
 You can edit it later.
 All good writing is choosing the best words out of the bad words anyway.
 Go write a lot of bad words (pun intended if that’s what it takes to get you started).

 2. Writing is relaxing.

 When you’ve had a long day, writing is one of the best ways to decompress.
 Let yourself get a little sleepy, a little loose, and then let the words flow.
 You actually write better when you’re groggy, not fully awake, and relaxed.

 3. You’re going to get rejected no matter what.

 You’re more likely to get into Harvard than to get your short story published by a top literary magazine.
 However, rather than let that discourage you, let it free you up from perfectionism.
 You have nothing to lose now.
 Since you’re going to be rejected no matter what, you can write whatever you want, submit wherever you want, and you’ll be no worse off.